ihzhang/Municipal-Boundary-Changes/README.md

 * DATA_3.
 Downloading block (2000, 2010, and 2020 Census), place-level demographic data (13 sets of 5-Year ACS data), and 2020-to-2010 and 2000-to-2010 block-to-block crosswalk files from the NGHIS.
 * DATA_4.
 Downloading Census Boundary and Annexation Survey Data (2000-2010 in one file), then annually from 2011-2021, the most recent year available.

 Most files are too large to store on Github and therefore are on a Google Drive link instead.
 Everything is at this link: https://drive.google.com/drive/folders/1Rk4K8ukEiER4gSTwzacWsp61jxNeLYP3?usp=sharing.

+In this folder you will find:
+* annexations_blocklevel: contains the output from CODE_7
+* BAS: DATA_4
+* block_ids: contains the .csv version of block IDS from block-level shapefiles, downloaded using CODE_1, part of DATA_1
+* block_to_block_cw: crosswalks downloaded from NHGIS to convert 2000 and 2020 blocks to 2010 block boundaries
+* block_to_place_cw_final: contains the output from CODE_5
+* buffers_final: contains the output from CODE_6
+* dem_data_clean: blocks contains the output from SHERLOCK_interpolate_blocks for using DATA_3; places contains the output from CODE_3 on DATA_3
+* dem_data_raw: raw version of DATA_3
+* lodes: raw and cleaned versions of DATA_2
+* shapefiles: place-level shapefiles, downloaded from CODE_1, part of DATA_1

 Block-level shapefiles are at this link: https://drive.google.com/drive/folders/1lSv4SmHQ73NkqEBPNIr5UUa-_UDxc85Z?usp=sharing.
 Please be advised that the block-level shapefiles are very large.
 It may in fact be more efficient to download them from the source using the code outlined in CODE_1.

 You can find all replication code in the folder "code".
+Please note that the directory names will have changed from the code that correspond to the folder structure in this data_repository.
+If you run into issues, please reach out.

 The analysis process needed for this project involved:
 * CODE_1: Scraping code to bulk download DATA_1
 * CODE_2: Scraping code to bulk download DATA_2 and clean it